North Wales Police Force

 North Wales Police Force covers an area of nearly 2,400 square miles and serves a population of just over 678,461 people including hundreds of thousands of visitors and tourists per year.
 The area of North Wales is made up of rural, coastal and urban areas.
 The Force covers the six unitary authority areas of Anglesey, Denbighshire, Conwy, Flintshire, Wrexham and Gwynedd (Anglesey) and the Forces Headquarters are located in Colwyn Bay.

 The Force operates from some 63 stations and various office sites and employs over 2,583 personnel including Police Officers, Police Control staff, and non-uniformed support staff.

-After North Wales Police Force took over the day-to-day management of the North Wales Fire and Rescue estate Andrew Mayers, Operations Manager, was tasked to review management processes across all the buildings, which included the cleaning service provision.
+After North Wales Police Force took over the day-to-day management of the North Wales Fire and Rescue estate they decided to review management processes across all the buildings, which included the cleaning service provision.

 North Wales Police Force has over 60 buildings spread across various divisions – Eastern Division, 16 buildings; Central Division, 12 buildings; Western Division, 21 buildings; plus 14 other buildings spread across the three divisions.

 In addition to this the Forces Estates Management Team also oversees and manages the North Wales Fire and Rescue Services Estate which includes some 52 stations and various office sites and employs some 1,000 personnel including Wholetime Firefighters, Firefighters on a Retained Duty System, Fire Control staff, and non-uniformed support staff.